YatFungLoo/Rust-Basic-Algo/README.md

 # Rust-Basic-Algo
 Simple algorithms implemented with Rust, as self-learning.

+*Goal: a sorting a day until i finish chapter 2 of the book on sorting.*

 All implemented are referencing from Algorithms 4th Edition by Robert Sedgewick, Kevin Wayne.

 ## Selection Sort